shlomo-b/homeProd-K3s/README.md

 The GitOps workflow is managed through ArgoCD, which is structured using the App of Apps pattern:

 - **Root Application**: Deploys and manages all other ArgoCD applications
-- **Monitoring Project**: Dedicated ArgoCD project specifically for monitoring tools (Grafana, Loki, Promtail, and Uptime-Kuma)
+- **Monitoring Project**: Dedicated ArgoCD project specifically for monitoring tools (Grafana,Prometheus, Loki, Promtail, and Uptime-Kuma)
 - **Default Project**: Other applications (blackjack, shop-online, etc.) are deployed in the default project

 This structure provides clear separation between monitoring resources and application resources, making it easier to manage and view related applications together.